natie1/PISF/README.md

 # PISF

-PISF is a prediction framework for stall flutter analysis, consisting of two main modules: an aerodynamic prediction model based on fine-tuning large language models, and a structural response prediction model based on physics-constrained learning.
+PISF is a prediction framework for stall flutter, consisting of two main modules: a large-model fine-tuning-based aerodynamic prediction model and a physics-constrained structural response prediction model.

 ## Overview

-This repository provides the core implementation of the PISF framework for stall flutter prediction.
-The framework is designed to improve both prediction accuracy and physical consistency under limited-data conditions.
+This repository provides the core implementation of the PISF framework for stall flutter prediction under limited-data conditions.
+The framework is developed to improve both prediction accuracy and physical consistency in aeroelastic response forecasting.

-The current framework contains two main modules:
+The current framework contains two major modules:

-1. **Aerodynamic Prediction Module**
+### 1. Aerodynamic Prediction Module

-   A large-model fine-tuning-based aerodynamic prediction model is developed to forecast unsteady aerodynamic quantities in stall flutter, providing the aerodynamic input for subsequent structural response prediction.
+This module is designed to predict unsteady aerodynamic quantities in stall flutter.
+It takes historical pitch-angle sequences and flow velocity as inputs, and outputs the aerodynamic moment coefficient \(C_m\).

+The current implementation is based on fine-tuning a large-model backbone for time-series prediction.
+A Qwen-based model is used as the backbone, combined with sequence patching, temporal embedding, and convolution-enhanced feature extraction.

-2. **Structural Response Prediction Module**
+### 2. Structural Response Prediction Module

+This module is developed for structural response prediction in stall flutter, with a particular focus on multi-step pitch-angle forecasting.
-   A physics-constrained structural response prediction model is constructed to perform multi-step pitch angle forecasting under varying structural parameters and flow conditions.
+It integrates data-driven sequence modeling with physics-based residual constraints to improve physical consistency and prediction stability under varying structural parameters and flow conditions.

 ## Current Contents